Russian Magaziners

 Yes, Henry Magaziner's wife, Cecelia Rosenbluth, is related to the travel agency Rosenbluths (the travel agency was a family business until 2003).
 I have been in touch with a person researching the Rosenbluth family, and her family includes a "Tante Magaziner" (Auntie Magaziner), undoubtedly our Cecelia.
 We have discovered that Cecelia was not their father's sister, but may be an older cousin who was simply referred to as "Aunt" for convenience.

 Out of respect for the privacy (and identity security!) of their descendants, I have provided little or no detail about living descendants.
 The Alphabetical List provides names and dates of birth for living persons, but it does not show how they are connected to the tree.
 The descendant tree and collateral tree show the connections but do not give names or dates for living persons.
-Because of the longevity of our Magaziners (at least three have lived past 100), I have assumed that anyone born after 1910 is still living unless I have solid proof of a date of death.
+Because of the longevity of our Magaziners (at least five lived past 100), I have assumed that anyone born after 1920 is still living unless I have solid proof of a date of death.

 The End of an Era